clertonbruno/Clip_Board_Health_Test/README.md

 3. Run `npm test` to run the automated tests
 4. Run `npm start` to launch `index.js` for any manual testing

+# Ticket Breakdow

+- Ticket 1: Custom IDs for Agents.
+Description: We need to let Facilities use their own IDs for Agents.

+- Ticket 2: Custom IDs in Shift Responses.
+Description: We need to show Agents' custom IDs in Shift responses.

 # Refactoring explanation

 - Added a new variable called newKey to avoid computing the hash function